Title: On the Verge (Prelude to an Admission of Love)

 “Okay, let’s take those x-rays now,” Walker says and points Mulder to the door.

-Buzzy included a razor, toothbrush, and paste in the pile of borrowed clothing she’d brought.
+Buzzy included a razor, toothbrush, and paste in the pile of borrowed clothing she’d gathered for Mulder.
 Bless the little blue-haired angel’s heart.
 After a hot, albeit far-too-brief shower and shave, Mulder feels reborn.
 The station’s strict water conservation rules kept his cleanup to under three minutes but he’s grateful for everything, especially the change of clothes.
-Sweatshirt, jeans, even the underwear smelled of sweet-scented detergent, a far cry from the rank, sweat-soaked garments he arrived in.
+Sweatshirt, jeans, thermals, even the underwear smelled of sweet-scented detergent, a far cry from the rank, sweat-soaked garments he arrived in.
 And it felt heavenly to slip his feet into warm, dry socks.
-Bonus: the boots did fit.
-Walker said all this stuff came from former researchers who left their gear behind when they went back home, not wanting to pay freight costs for clothing they’d likely never use again.
-It was all cleaned and kept in storage for future researchers, should they neglect to pack everything they might need or end up damaging what they did bring.
+Bonus: the boots actually fit.
+Walker explained that all the clothes came from former researchers who left them behind when they went back home, not wanting to pay freight costs for things they’d likely never use again.
+Everything was washed and put into storage for future researchers, should they neglect to pack what they needed or ended up damaging what they did bring.

 While Mulder was cleaning up, Walker developed his x-rays.